 Highlights

-- Walking through the forest with the elephants, experiencing their freedom and enjoying it with them
+- Walking with elephants through the forest as they forage naturally, experiencing their freedom and enjoying the moment together as a family

-- Living alongside singing gibbons and chattering monkeys at the adjacent wildlife sanctuary
+- Living beside a wildlife rescue centre with singing gibbons and chattering monkeys at the neighbouring sanctuary

-- Hit the beach and explore the night markets to soak up some of the best that Thailand has to offer
+- Exploring Thai beaches and night markets and soaking up some of the best food, culture and atmosphere Thailand has to offer

 Please note, it cannot always be guaranteed that volunteers will assist with contact activities, as tasks are always centred on the needs of and benefits to the elephants